A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 When you make ULIP premium payments, the same are used to purchase units of market-linked funds chosen by you at the time of purchase.
 The fund value is the total value of all of the units of funds that you own multiplied by the Net Asset Value (NAV) of the fund.

 The investor selectable portfolio strategy under some Bajaj Allianz Life insurance plans, allows you to choose the kind of ULIP funds that you wish to invest in.
 It allows you to switch your allocations between funds as well.
 As per this strategy, you can even choose to invest in one fund or in multiple different funds in a proportion of your choice.

-The premium threshold of Rs.2.5 lakhs should be inclusive of all premiums for ULIPs including top up premium, add on premium, etc. purchased after 1 Feb 2021.
+The annual premium threshold of Rs.2.5 lakhs should be inclusive of all premiums for ULIPs including top up premium, add on premium, etc. purchased after 1 Feb 2021.

 Yes, subject to satisfaction of other conditions in section 10(10D) of the Income Tax Act 1961, including the condition of sum assured being at least 10 times the annualized premium.

 Yes, since ULIPs have been defined as life insurance policy, maturity proceeds for high value ULIPs will be subject to TDS @ 5% on net basis for payments to residents under section 194DA and at applicable rates for payments to non-residents under section 195.

 Yes, since the premium payable in year 1 of the policy exceeds Rs2,50,000, the policy shall not qualify for exemption under section 10(10D) of Income Tax Act 1961.

 Tax benefits as per prevailing Income tax laws shall apply.
 Please check with your tax consultant for eligibility.